 In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606) - Identifying Performance Obligations and Licensing.
 The guidance in ASU 2016-10 clarifies aspects of Topic 606 related to identifying performance obligations and the licensing implementation guidance, while retaining the related core principles for those areas.
 The effective date and transition requirements for ASU 2016-10 are the same as the effective date and transition requirements for Topic 606 (ASU 2014-09) discussed above.
-As of February 28, 2018, we have not yet determined the full impact that ASU No. 2016-10 will have on our reported revenue or results of operations.
+Please refer to the discussion in the preceding paragraph regarding the adoption of the new revenue recognition standards.

 On February 25, 2016, the FASB issued ASU No. 2016-02, Leases.
 The new lease accounting standard is the result of a collaborative effort with the IASB (similar to the new revenue standard described above), although some differences remain between the two standards.
 This new standard will affect all entities that lease assets and will require lessees to recognize a lease liability and a right-of-use asset for all leases (except for short-term leases that have a duration of less than one year) as of the date on which the lessor makes the underlying asset available to the lessee.
 For lessors, accounting for leases is substantially the same as in prior periods.
 For public companies, the new lease standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted for all entities.
 For leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, lessees and lessors must apply a modified retrospective transition approach.
-While we expect the adoption of this new standard will increase reported assets and liabilities, as of February 28, 2018, we have not yet determined the full impact that the adoption of ASU 2016-02 will have on our financial statements.
+While we expect the adoption of this new standard will increase reported assets and liabilities, as of May 31, 2018, we have not yet determined the full impact that the adoption of ASU 2016-02 will have on our financial statements.